pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 University was a massive improvement from high school, in the sense that I was no longer under the immediate threat of being butchered, but I guess once you’ve been a domesticated animal, it’s hard to ever gallop freely again.
 After all, the whole point of domestication is to eliminate the prospect of rewilding.

 I still felt tethered to home.
-After making my first-year course selections, my first instinct was to share them with my parents - fully aware they would complain that the calendar, which included some general education courses required for all freshmen, wasn’t rigorous enough.
+After making first-year course selections, my first instinct was to share them with my parents - fully aware they would complain that the calendar, which included some general education courses required for all freshmen, wasn’t rigorous enough.
 As expected, they did complain.
 When you refuse to give up completely on family, no amount of foresight and reasoning can help.

 They also noticed that my academic and career interests had started to deviate from the typical (Chinese) expectation from a CMU graduate.
 I didn’t do maths/computer science 24/7 and took some courses in sound design and cognitive science, and Mum began sending me long, rambling messages expressing her disappointment.
 I won’t reproduce any here - don’t want to unnecessarily trigger any content warnings and get my posts flagged.
 I feel sorry for our family friends who were forwarded these messages at 2AM when Mum couldn’t get any reply out of me.